eed3si9n/recipes/recipe/05-brussel-sprouts-salad.md

 - cover the sprouts with a lid or plastic wrap, and let it stand in the fridge for 1h ~ overnight. take it out 1h before serving.
 - saute the mushroom with salt and pepper, and mix with the salad
 - dice the apple, and squeeze 1/2 of lemon juice over it in a bowl, then mix it into the salad
-- serve the salad in a large salad bowl, and garnish with dried cramberries and pencan
+- serve the salad in a large salad bowl, and garnish with dried cranberries and pecan

 <img src="files/brussel-sprouts-salad.jpg" style="width:100%"/>